 Trial Advocacy Program

-The annual WSBA Trial Advocacy Program (TAP) offers a two-day trial-skills training from seasoned trial lawyers and a one-day mock trial three weeks later.
+The annual WSBA Trial Advocacy Program (TAP) takes place in the fall and offers a two-day trial-skills training from seasoned trial lawyers and a one-day mock trial three weeks later.
 This seminar is designed for attorneys working in the criminal or civil arena with little to no trial experience but a strong desire to become effective trial lawyers.
 Past participants commented that the seminar was "completely engaging and thought-provoking" and "entertaining, real-world skill development that every new lawyer should attend."